mbrenman/MBSimpleLoadingIndicator/README.md

     pod "MBSimpleLoadingIndicator"

 ##Troubleshooting
-*Open an issue with GitHub's issue reporting system *Send me an email at mattbrenman@gmail.com
+* Open an issue with GitHub's issue reporting system
+* Send me an email at mattbrenman@gmail.com
-*Send me a tweet at @mattbrenman with #MBLoaderIndicator
+* Send me a tweet at @mattbrenman with #MBLoaderIndicator

 ## Author

 mbrenman, mattbrenman@gmail.com

+## Acknowledgements
+* Thanks to [Richard](https://github.com/cwRichardKim/) for design tips and help
+* Used Bohemian Sketch 3 for design and LICEcap for the gifs

 ## License